oracle/terraform-provider-oci/website/docs/r/bds_bds_instance_patch_action.html.markdown

 * `patching_config` - (Optional) Detailed configurations for defining the behavior when installing ODH patches.
 If not provided, nodes will be patched with down time.
 	* `batch_size` - (Required when patching_config_strategy=BATCHING_BASED) How many nodes to be patched in each iteration.
 	* `patching_config_strategy` - (Required) Type of strategy used for detailed patching configuration
+	* `tolerance_threshold_per_batch` - (Applicable when patching_config_strategy=BATCHING_BASED) Acceptable number of failed-to-be-patched nodes in each batch.
+The maximum number of failed-to-patch nodes cannot exceed 20% of the number of non-utility and non-master nodes.
+	* `tolerance_threshold_per_domain` - (Applicable when patching_config_strategy=DOMAIN_BASED) Acceptable number of failed-to-be-patched nodes in each domain.
+The maximum number of failed-to-patch nodes cannot exceed 20% of the number of non-utility and non-master nodes.
 	* `wait_time_between_batch_in_seconds` - (Required when patching_config_strategy=BATCHING_BASED) The wait time between batches in seconds.
 	* `wait_time_between_domain_in_seconds` - (Required when patching_config_strategy=DOMAIN_BASED) The wait time between AD/FD in seconds.
 * `version` - (Required) The version of the patch to be installed.